liushuochen/gotable/doc/safe_table_demo.md

-## Check the table type is simple table
+## Check the table type is safe table

 ```go
 package main